calroc/Thun/docs/Treestep.md

-# Treating Trees II
+# Treating Trees II: `treestep`
-Let's consider a tree structure, similar to one described ["Why functional programming matters" by John Hughes](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf), that consists of a node value followed by a sequence of zero or more child trees.
+Let's consider a tree structure, similar to one described ["Why functional programming matters" by John Hughes](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf), that consists of a node value followed by zero or more child trees.
 (The asterisk is meant to indicate the [Kleene star](https://en.wikipedia.org/wiki/Kleene_star).)

     tree = [] | [node tree*]

-## `treestep`
 In the spirit of `step` we are going to define a combinator `treestep` which expects a tree and three additional items: a base-case function `[B]`, and two quoted programs `[N]` and `[C]`.

     tree [B] [N] [C] treestep